emlautarom1/lambda-library/docs/02-Console-Handler.md

 Thanks to [`OverloadedRecordDot`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/overloaded_record_dot.html) we write `c.printLine "Welcome to the Library"` instead of `printLine c "Welcome to the Library"` which plays particularly nice in this case since the functions to execute are values defined in the `ConsoleHandler` itself.

-The `loop` implementation needs to be adapted as well to use `ConsoleHandler`.
+The `loop` implementation needs to be adapted as well to use a `ConsoleHandler`.

 ```haskell
 loop :: ConsoleHandler -> BookDB -> IO ()